Shebby Singh: Blackburn Rovers

-On 18 June 2012, Venky's, the owners of Blackburn Rovers F.C., appointed Singh as global adviser at the club.
+On 18 June 2012, Venky's, the owners of Blackburn Rovers, appointed Singh as global adviser at the club.
 On 29 December 2012, he appeared on sports programme 6–0–6 on BBC Radio 5 Live.
 He confirmed to presenters Robbie Savage and Darren Fletcher that the club's former manager, Steve Kean, had in fact resigned from the club as opposed to reports in the press claiming he was sacked.
 Singh also described his appointment of Henning Berg as a "mistake that he regretted".
 Berg's managerial reign lasted just ten games and 57 days.

 Singh denied reports that he had taken over training sessions and stated the club's next manager would be a man with experience, ruling out Scottish coach Kevin MacDonald.
 In spite of this, the inexperienced manager of Blackpool F.C., Michael Appleton, was appointed the club's new manager, unleashing strong criticism from Blackburn fans.

 Singh was instrumental in the dismissal of Appleton, who lasted 67 days in his job, ten days longer than his predecessor, Henning Berg.
 This managerial unrest saw his popularity among Blackburn supporters drop further.
 During this time, he was accused of 'presiding over the farcical decline of the club', according to one of The Independent article.
 Singh had not returned to the club after three months on leave, his only presence being a short visit to sack Appleton, whom he had never met.

 Personal life and death

 Singh died on 12 January 2022, at the age of 61.
 It is believed that he had collapsed due to shortness of breath while cycling in Iskandar Puteri, Johor, according to Bernama.
 His post mortem showed blockages in three coronary arteries.
-Footballer Zaquan Adha said that he saw Singh beforehand, and recalled that Singh looked 'tired' and 'pale' although he had just started cycling.
+Footballer Aidil Zafuan said that he saw Singh beforehand, and recalled that Singh looked 'tired' and 'pale' although he had just started cycling.
 Singh was cremated at Shamshan Bhoomi Hall, Kuala Lumpur.